UKHomeOffice/callisto-timecard-restapi/docs/datamodel-definition.md

 ### FlexChange

-Under AHA Policy, all short notice compulsory changes (Flexible Changes) must be authorised by a manager.
+A FlexChange entry will be created for all such short notice compulsory changes and under AHA Policy, these changes (Flexible Changes) must be authorised by a manager.
+A FlexChange can be created directly by an End user Shift worker on their TimeCard entry screen or can be created by the Scheduler.

+A FlexChange belongs to the containing TimeCard and may reference a TimeEntry by using the TimeEntryId.

+There is a set of specific reasons that planned time can be changed and it must be The FlexChange records this reason along with the new planned times for the associated TimeEntry instances.

 As they have a monetary value these should be auditable - record manager who approved flex change and who initiated on Scheduler (when available).

-A FlexChange entry will be created for all such short notice compulsory changes.
-It references TimeEntry by using the TimeEntry.TimeEntryId as a foreign key.
-There is a set of specific reasons that planned time can be changed and it must be approved.
-The FlexChange records this reason along with the new planned times for the associated TimeEntry instances.

-A FlexChange can be created directly by an End user Shift worker on their TimeCard entry screen.
-A FlexChange can also come from the Scheduler container

 | Key | Column Name      | Type      | Description                                        |
 | --- | ---------------- | --------- | -------------------------------------------------- |